 Online commercial activity is so ubiquitous in 2021 that a company without a website, a social media presence or any form of online review page should be suspect.
 You should be able to look up customer reviews and find out just about anything you want about any given business or contractor.

-Sure, there are some professional independent contractors who haven’t quite made the jump to marketing themselves online as of yet, but for how easy social media profiles are to set up, and how reassuring a website can be, we’d recommend you stick to companies that have a strong online presence.
+Sure, there are some professional independent contractors who haven’t quite made the jump to online roofing marketing as of yet, but for how easy social media profiles are to set up, and how reassuring a website can be, we’d recommend you stick to companies that have a strong online presence.

 3. Are they approved by roofing manufacturers?